ktbyers/ktb_journal/2025/january.md

-# What happened in January?
+# January?
+It's done already?

 #### _"In rode the Lord of the Nazgûl.
 A great black shape against the fires beyond he loomed up, grown to a vast menace of despair.
 In rode the Lord of the Nazgûl, under the archway that no enemy ever yet had passed, and all fled before his face._